 Curious to see how your favorite beach fared for healthy swimming last year?
 See how the 2017 swimming season stacked up.
 In the BEACH Program 2017 Annual Report you'll find the top swimming beaches for water quality, beach water quality by county, and beaches that did not meet swimming standards.

 |Click to View the 2017 Annual BEACH Report|

 See the good, the best, and the "poopy" marine swimming beaches for last year.
 Did your favorite beach make the list for the top swimming beaches?
 Or, did it make the list of beaches that were closed to recreation due to high levels of fecal bacteria?

-Contact with fecal contaminated waters can result in gastroenteritis, skin rashes, upper respiratory infections and other illnesses.
+Contact with fecal contaminated waters can results in gastroenteritis, skin rashes, upper respiratory infections, and other illnesses.
 Children and the elderly may be more vulnerable to waterborne illnesses.

 How does poop get in the water?Fecal bacteria get into the water in a number of ways.
 Some of it is natural, and a small amount of fecal bacteria does not pose a threat to public health.

 Water at a beach can rise to an unhealthy level for many reasons.
 These include septic tanks that are not properly maintained, large amounts of sewage discharged from sewers overflowing during heavy rain or recreational boaters, wild animals congregating due to people feeding them, dogs pooping on beaches, used diapers being left on the beach, and others.

 |Click to learn how you can help keep your beach clean for swimming|

 More about BEACHThe Beach Environmental Assessment, Communication, and Health program, nicknamed BEACH for short, monitors marine beaches from Memorial Day to Labor Day.
 This program is a joint effort with the Washington State Department of Health, county and local agencies, tribal nations, and volunteers.